metablaster/WindowsFirewallRuleset/README.md

 ### Requirements details

-- All Windows 10.0 systems (Major 10, Minor 0) are supported,
+- All Windows 10.0 systems (Major 10, Minor 0) and above are supported,
 but only those editions listed in the table above are actively tested.\
 The "Version" column lists tested releases, however only latest OS builds continue to be tested.\
 A list of other untested but supported systems and features is in [The future](#the-future)
 - PowerShell "Core" is not built into Windows, you will need to install it separately or use [Windows PowerShell](Readme/WindowsPowerShell.md) which is part of operating system.
-- .NET Framework version 4.5 is required if using Windows PowerShell (Desktop edition) instead of PowerShell Core.\
+- .NET Framework min. version 4.5 is required if using Windows PowerShell (Desktop edition) instead of PowerShell Core.\
-Windows 10 ships with min .NET 4.6 (which includes .NET 4.5)
+Windows 10 ships with min .NET 4.6 (which includes .NET 4.5), and Windows 11 ships with min .NET 4.8
 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.
-- VS Code is preferred and recommended editor to navigate project and edit scripts for your own needs or contribution.
+- VS Code is preferred and recommended editor to navigate code and edit scripts for your own needs or contribution.
 - If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell language features.
 - To navigate and edit code with VSCode `PSScriptAnalyzer` is requirement, otherwise editing experience may behave really odd due to various repository settings.
-- There are no hardware requirements but if you plan to write code recommendation is min.
+- There are no hardware requirements, but if you plan to write code recommendation is min.
 8GB of memory and SSD drive to comfortably work on project, otherwise to just deploy rules to your personal firewall less than that will work just fine.